${\rm E}(3)$-Equivariant Actor-Critic Methods for Cooperative Multi-Agent Reinforcement Learning: Computing Resources

-\section{Computing resources}
+\section{Computing Resources}

 The code is implemented by PyTorch, and runs on NVIDIA Tesla V100 GPUs with 32 CPU cores.
 For MPE, a single run with [MLP, MLP], [GCN, MLP], [SEGNN, MLP], [SEGNN, SEGNN] takes approximately 2 hours, 3 hours, 7 hours, 10 hours to run, respectively.
+For the MuJoCo continuous control tasks, [MLP, MLP] takes approximately 3 hours to run, [GCN, MLP] takes approximately 5 hours to run, and [SEGNN, SEGNN] takes approximately 4 days to run.
 For SMAC, [MLP, MLP] and [SEGNN, MLP] takes approximately 8 hours and 4 days to run, respectively.
-Each algorithm is run with 5 seeds.